University of Colorado South Denver

-University of Colorado South Denver, also known as CU South Denver, is a public university located in Lone Tree, Colorado, about 10 mi south of Denver.
-Opened in 2014 as an extension of the University of Colorado, it is located on the property of The Wildlife Experience, which is now incorporated as part of the University.
-Classes are offered for degree-seeking and continuing education students and include courses in nursing, engineering, education and business.
+University of Colorado South Denver, also known as CU South Denver, was a public university located in Lone Tree, Colorado, about 10 mi south of Denver.
+Opened in 2014 as an extension of the University of Colorado, it was located on the property of The Wildlife Experience, which was incorporated as part of the University.
+Classes were offered for degree-seeking and continuing education students and included courses in nursing, engineering, education and business.

 In September 2020, due to shifting market conditions and the COVID-19 pandemic, it was announced that CU South Denver would cease taking new students and fully close in 2021 with the property to be sold.

 The Wildlife Experience

 The Wildlife Experience is operated as part of the University of Colorado South Denver and includes an art and natural history museum and a large-screen movie theater.
 The museum offers community and K-12 museum education programs.